2025 Pacific hurricane season: Tropical Storm Raymond

 On October 6, a broad area of low pressure formed off the coast of Guatemala.
 On the morning of October 9, the low gained some organization, and was designated Tropical Depression Seventeen-E by the NHC.
 The system organized further later that day, becoming Tropical Storm Raymond.
 Raymond tracked to the west-northwest, remaining just off the coast of southwestern Mexico, and battling strong easterly wind shear, factors that hindered the storm's potential to strengthen.
 Raymond attained peak winds of 50 kn early on October 10, about 120 mi west of Zihuatanejo, Guerrero.
 The next day, dry air and wind shear caused Raymond to weaken into a tropical depression, then degenerate into a remnant low off the coast of the Baja California peninsula.
+The low then dissipated the next day.

+The trough of low pressure that spawned Raymond caused heavy rainfall in El Salvador.
+In San Salvador, a 32-year-old woman was killed after being buried by a landslide.
 In Oaxaca, flooding and mudslides were reported.
 At least three people were killed, and two others were injured.
 In Guerrero, at least 50 homes were flooded.
 In Zihuatanejo, a total of 151 mm (5.94 in) of rain fell.
 In Puerto Vallarta, at least 700 homes and 85 businesses were flooded.
 A local university was damaged, with losses estimated at Mex$5 million (US$270,000).
 There, one person was found dead after the passage of the storm.
 A man was injured after being electrocuted.
 In Sonora, the remnants of Raymond triggered flooding, sweeping five vehicles away.
 Additionally, moisture from Raymond's remnants, combined with remnant moisture from Hurricane Priscilla, caused flash flooding across central and southeastern Mexico that caused at least 64 fatalities.
 Additionally, Raymond brought moderate rainfall to New Mexico, peaking at 0.95 in in Grants.
 A flash flood emergency was also issued in Pinal County, Arizona.
+In Arizona, one person drowned after their vehicle was swept away by floodwaters.
+Damage statewide totaled to US$5.9 million.

 Tropical Storm Sonia

 On October 23, showers and thunderstorms associated with a tropical wave located far south of the Baja California peninsula began showing signs of increasing organization.
 The following afternoon, the disturbance acquired a well-defined circulation center, and became designated Tropical Depression EighteenE by the NHC.
 Later, as deep convection expanded over the low-level center and cloud-top temperatures cooled, the system strengthened into Tropical Storm Sonia early on October 25.
 Sonia attained peak winds of 45 kn that same day, about 840 mi southwest of the southern tip of the Baja California peninsula.
 Moving slowly west-northwestward the next day, Sonia entered into an increasingly unfavorable environment with moderate wind shear, cooler water temperatures, and a drier more stable airmass.
-Sonia gradually weakened over the next several days, turned to the west, then degenerated into a remnant low on October 29.
+Sonia gradually weakened over the next several days, turned to the west, then degenerated into a remnant low late on October 28 and dissipated the next day.